benjaminion/upgrading-ethereum-book/src/book.md

 When queuing validators for activation or exit in [`process_registry_updates()`](/part3/transition/epoch#def_process_registry_updates) and [`initiate_validator_exit()`](/part3/helper/mutators#def_initiate_validator_exit) respectively, the activation or exit is delayed until the next epoch, plus [`MAX_SEED_LOOKAHEAD`](/part3/config/preset#time-parameters) epochs, currently 4.

-See [`MAX_SEED_LOOKAHEAD`](/part3/config/preset#time-parameters) for the details, but in short it is designed to make it extremely hard for an attacker to manipulate the make up of committees via activations and exits.
+See [`MAX_SEED_LOOKAHEAD`](/part3/config/preset#time-parameters) for the details, but in short it is designed to make it extremely hard for an attacker to manipulate the membership of committees via activations and exits.

 |||
 |-|-|